MadalinaPatrichi/uob-cloud-computing/kube/README.md

     EOF
     ```

+3. Set up an OCI load balancer for the HTTP nodeport

+    Now in the OCI console, set up a load balancer to send traffic from port 80 to port 30080 on all the worker nodes.
+The backend set should include the public IPs of all the worker nodes.

+    You should let the users of the cluster know the public IP of the Load Balancer.
+They should their own DNS A-records to point to the Load Balancer.
+This will let traffic for the DNS name flow to the Load Balancer, into the nginx ingress controller, and finally into the required pods.

 ## 3. Set the pod security policy

 The pod security policy [security.yaml](security.yaml) is intended to lock down the pods and prevent too much